K-12 Guided Tours

 Especially for 2nd grade classes

+Students will sharpen observational skills, practice collecting data, discover connections between science and art, and engage in hands-on discovery as they visit both the Duke Gardens and Nasher Museum in a single day.
 This program includes 80 minutes of guided tours at each venue with a 50 minute lunch break.
-Students/schools must bring their own lunch.
+Students/schools bring their own lunch.
 Request a tour.

 Before requesting a K-12 Guided Tour, please check this calendar for tour availability.
 Tour times listed on the calendar are currently available for the number of students listed in parenthesis.